metadexlabs/metadex-contracts/README.md

 Refer to the specific feature's README.

 ## Creating a new feature
-Create a new folder from the root directory
+1. Create a new folder from the root directory.
-Run `npm init` - Any other package manager like Yarn's `yarn init` can be used.
+2. Run `npm init`.
+Any other package manager like Yarn's `yarn init` can be used.
 If running npm, note that npm 7 or later is recommended because it makes installing Hardhat plugins simpler.